 On the front there is a rangefinder with a built-in graphical computer for determining angular sizes.

 On the back there is a degree and inclinometer scale for determining slope and elevation as well as for calculating sine, cosine, and tangent for a given angle.
-The main scale contains a shadow square that can be used to perform trigonometric calculations and surveying tasks.
 All the necessary calculations can be called up directly via the string.

 Here is an annotated overview of the available products and their intended use.